wifixcort/SimpleRFM/Readme.md

 #SimpleRFM

-The purpose of this library is to simplify the use of HopeRF RFM69 radios.
-This library uses the RFM69 library created by Many radio libraries use char arrays and/or c strings which can be overly complex for many beginner programmers.
+The purpose of this library is to simplify the use of HopeRF RFM69 radios for new users.

+This library uses the RFM69 library created by [LowPowerLabs](https://github.com/LowPowerLab/RFM69) Many radio libraries use char arrays and/or c strings which can be overly complex for many beginner programmers.
 This library only sends an Arduino String object.